14 of the best books to read in spring with fresh, optimistic vibes

 Read on to replenish your spring reading list and find new bookish inspiration for what Tolstoy's Levin calls the time for plans and projects...

-The best books with spring vibes to energize you after winter
+The best books to read in spring to energize you after winter

 “Everything is made new in the spring.
 Springs themselves are always so new, too.
 No spring is ever just like any other spring.
 It always has something of its own to be its peculiar sweetness.”

-Anne of Green Gables is the perfect feel-good classic to read in spring.
-This beloved story of an orphan finding her place in the world is about new beginnings, second chances, and noticing the beauty of the world around us.
+This beloved story of an orphan finding her place in the world is about fresh starts, second chances, and noticing the beauty of the world around us.

 In this seasonal diary that runs from one spring to the next, Sue Hubbell has crafted a wonderfully peaceful book about living alone yet finding community with wildlife and country folk.